-- Serial Port 1: Sets the input/output format for port 1 to use when connecting the chartplotter to external NMEA devices, computers, or other Garmin devices. - Serial Port 2: Sets the input/output format for port 2 to use when connecting the chartplotter to external NMEA devices, computers, or other Garmin devices. - NMEA 0183 Setup: Sets the NMEA 0183 sentences the chartplotter transmits, how many digits to the right of the decimal point are transmitted in a NMEA output, and how waypoints are identified (NMEA 0183 Settings, page 36). - NMEA 2000 Setup: Allows you to view and label the devices on the NMEA 2000 network (NMEA 2000 Settings, page 36). - Marine Network: Allows you to view the devices with which you are sharing maps, sonar, or radar.
+Serial Port 1: Sets the input/output format for the serial port to use when connecting the chartplotter to external NMEA devices, computers, or other Garmin devices.

+NMEA 0183 Setup: Sets the NMEA 0183 sentences the chartplotter transmits, how many digits to the right of the decimal point are transmitted in a NMEA output, and how waypoints are identified (NMEA 0183 Settings, page 31).

+NMEA 2000 Setup: Allows you to view and label the devices on the NMEA 2000 network (NMEA 2000 Settings, page 31).

+Marine Network: Allows you to view the devices with which you are sharing maps, sonar, or radar.
 Not available on all chartplotter models.